 My holds improved another 30 seconds when I fixed my preparation.
 Before any hold, I spend two minutes doing this:

 That 80% rule surprised me.
 I used to pack my lungs to bursting.
 Turns out that creates tension.
 Tension burns oxygen.
 Going to 80% lets my body stay relaxed, which matters more than that extra bit of air.
+Counterintuitive but true.

 Mental Tricks That Bought Me Extra Time

 Visualization helps.
 I count seconds and picture swimming along a reef.
 The counting gives my mind a job.
 The visualization keeps me calm.
 Some people use mantras.
 Whatever works, as long as it’s not “please don’t die.”
+(Tried that.
+Didn’t help.)

 Why Recovery Breathing Matters

 How you breathe after a hold matters as much as the hold itself.
 I used to gasp and pant.
 Bad move.
-That actually delays your recovery.
+That actually delays recovery.

-I also learned to wait five minutes between serious holds.
+Also learned to wait five minutes between serious holds.
 Rushing attempts means worse performance and higher blackout risk.
 During training sessions, I do eight holds max.
 Quality beats quantity every time.

 Focus on relaxation over lung packing.
 A calm body at 80% capacity beats a tense body at 100%.